20 September 2019

-Internal Combustion Engine (ICE) vehicles have the enormous infrastructure to support their existence.
+Internal Combustion Engine (ICE) vehicles already have an established and enormous infrastructure to support their existence.
 Apart from vehicle manufacturing and supply chains right down to the dealer, there is vehicle servicing and fuel networks.
 Infrastructure that has been assembled and iterated over a (roughly) 100 year period.

 If market take-up of EV sales reaches serious levels, new networks for servicing and recharging will be needed.

 The servicing is easy enough, retraining of mechanics will be required but EV’s are mechanically simpler than ICE vehicles.
 The real challenge will be supplying EV’s with Energy – recharging.

 Practicalities of charging Electric Vehicles

 ICE cars take minutes to refuel.
 Recharging EV’s will require much longer.

 Our lives will be impacted, as we modify our busy schedules to fit recharging time.
 As if we don't have enough to worry about.
 I assume vehicle sales will outpace the rollout of charging infrastructure.
 There will be a period of adjustment.

 Eventually, when vehicles become fully autonomous the car will probably wander off by itself and hang out with its buddies at the local charging station.
 In the meantime, people will be anxious for faster charging.

 It’s worth considering the physics of this.

 The Tesla Roadster Sport 2.5 has a range of 393 km and uses a 53 kWh battery.

 It takes around 20 hours to charge the Roadster Sport from a regular household 16 amp circuit.
 Other chargers, including a 35 amp and 70 amp quick charge are available and significantly reduce charging time.

 The fast-charge HPWC plug-in charging adapter requires a 16.8 kW (70 amp 240 volts) power connection.
 Which at roughly 80% efficiency, can recharge the battery from flat in just under 4 hours.